greg-raven/Uncommon-Sense/_posts/2010-03-04-the-sacred-obligation-of-the-constitution.md

 ---
-title: 'The sacred obligation of the Constitution'
+title: "The sacred obligation of the Constitution"
 layout: post
 categories:
 - Constitution